ThomasDeStrooper/SEUS_PTGI_HRR_REFORGED/README.md

 ## Requirements & Settings

-To prevent a black screen, you **must** configure your settings exactly as shown below.

 ### Mandatory Minecraft Settings
 * **Game Version**: Minecraft 1.16.4 or newer.
 * **Shader Mod**: OptiFine HD U G5+ or Iris is required.